alexandersumer/Notare/README.md

 ## Roadmap

-- Replace the Flask REST API with a gRPC backend on AWS; replacing the SQLite database with DynamoDB
+- Replace the Flask REST API with a Kotlin gRPC backend on AWS; replacing the SQLite database with DynamoDB
 - Improve the authentication experience; allowing for password reset and Google authentication
 - Various UX improvements, including rich text
 - Deploy the product